columbia-it/django-jsonapi-training/docs/outline.md

 If you need to do it in the Model, you'll want to use [thread local data](https://docs.python.org/3/library/threading.html#thread-local-data) and grab the `request.user` in a [Django Middleware](https://docs.djangoproject.com/en/2.1/topics/http/middleware/) function and store it in thread local storage so it can be retrieved in the Model manager.
-Take a look at the [Django Signals](https://docs.djangoproject.com/en/2.1/ref/signals/#django.db.models.signals.pre_save) documentation for some ideas.
+Also, take a look at the [Django Signals](https://docs.djangoproject.com/en/2.1/ref/signals/#django.db.models.signals.pre_save) documentation for some alternative ideas.

 ### Using OAuth 2.0